Close-up of a wooden door handle and latch plate, fixing a door that won't close

 Fix for too-shallow mortise (door springs open):

-This is rare on a door that worked at one point — but common on doors that were rehung or where new hinges were installed.
+Rare on a door that worked at one point, but common on doors that were rehung or where new hinges were installed.

 Cause 5: Door Dragging on Floor (After New Flooring)